Bayesian-LoRA: Probabilistic Low-Rank Adaptation of Large Language Models: Introduction

-We evaluate Bayesian-LoRA on six commonsense reasoning benchmarks with LLaMA~2-7B, generative language modeling on WikiText-2, and mathematical reasoning with Qwen2.5-14B and Qwen3-30B-A3B.
-The contributions are: \begin{itemize} \item \textbf{Structural Isomorphism.} We identify a structural isomorphism (shared bilinear functional form, not strict algebraic equivalence) between Kronecker-factored SGP posteriors and LoRA's factorization.
-Under limiting conditions (point-mass posterior and vanishing conditional noise), Bayesian-LoRA reduces to a deterministic bilinear update, motivating our probabilistic generalization. \item \textbf{Flow-Augmented Variational Inference.} We enhance the posterior using normalizing flows and derive a closed-form ELBO that is independent of weight dimensionality.
-This enables calibration-aware training with minimal overhead (${\approx}\,1.2{\times}$ training time, ${\approx}\,0.42$M additional parameters). \item \textbf{Evaluation.} Tested across commonsense reasoning, text generation, and math tasks (including 14B dense and 30B MoE models), Bayesian-LoRA improves NLL (Negative Log-Likelihood) and achieves strong calibration under distribution shift while maintaining competitive accuracy. \end{itemize}
+We evaluate \ours{} on six commonsense reasoning benchmarks with Llama-2-7B, generative language modeling on WikiText-2, and mathematical reasoning with Qwen2.5-14B-Instruct and Qwen3-30B-A3B-Instruct-2507.
+Our work provides the following contributions: \begin{itemize}[itemsep=2pt, topsep=3pt, leftmargin=1.5em] \item \textbf{Structural Isomorphism.} We identify a structural isomorphism (shared bilinear functional form, not strict algebraic equivalence) between Kronecker-factored SGP posteriors and LoRA's factorization.
+Under limiting conditions (point-mass posterior and vanishing conditional noise), \ours{} reduces to a deterministic bilinear update, motivating our probabilistic generalization. \item \textbf{Flow-Augmented Variational Inference.} We improve the expressiveness of the posterior by applying normalizing flows in the inducing space and derive an Evidence Lower Bound (ELBO) with a closed-form conditional KL term.
+This enables calibration-aware training with minimal overhead (${\approx}\,1.2{\times}$ training time, ${\approx}\,0.42$M additional parameters). \item \textbf{Evaluation.} Tested across commonsense reasoning, text generation, and math tasks (including 14B dense and 30B Mixture-of-Experts (MoE) models), \ours{} improves NLL (Negative Log-Likelihood) and achieves strong calibration under distribution shift while maintaining competitive accuracy. \end{itemize}